 extinction.
 We have provided a link to a very special organization whose

 sole purpose is to SaveTheManatee.org.
 I strongly encourage everyone to

 visit their site and consider adopting a manatee!

 These gentle giants are amazing to watch as they swim just below the surface casting a shadowy image.
 Manatees are such interesting and mysterious creatures, we can literally spend hours searching to catch a glimpse of them as they swim in the coastal waterways in the Englewood area.

-Below I have posted a video of manatees swimming in the Crystal River area.
+Watch a very interesting video of manatees swimming in the Crystal River area, one of their favorite Florida hang-outs.
 Enjoy!